 Many Christians have misunderstood the term “Ham saw his father nakedness.”
-They continue to misinterpret it as Ham engaging in sexually abominable behavior, but this is incorrect.
+They continue to misinterpret it as Ham engaging in sexually abominable behavior with his father, but this is incorrect.

 Naamah grew up in a corrupt environment created by Cain’s offspring.
-Unlike her brothers, she was distinguished by her modesty, self-control, and humility.
+Unlike her people, she was distinguished by her modesty, self-control, and humility.
 Her character earned her a spot in Noah’s family before the flood when there were few good women.
-She eventually married Noah and was the last surviving member of Cain’s line.
+She eventually married Noah and was the last surviving member of Cain’s bloodline.

-Her presence on the ark ensured that humanity’s new beginning included a diverse range of cultural streams.
+Her presence on the ark also ensured that humanity’s new beginning included a diverse range of cultural streams.
 Before marrying Naamah, Noah already had three children from his first marriage in Ham, Shem, and Japheth.
-This secret account is found in early traditions, but not in the Bible..
+This secret account is found in early traditions, but not in the Bible.

 How Ham saw his Father’s Nakedness